Leonard Miron: Other work

 Miron also moonlighted as the host for the breakfast show on Romanian National Television for a number of years, often alternating with other hosts from season to season.
 Ratings dropped with the change of hosts, and he would be asked back to present, only to be changed again after a few months.

 He is perhaps best known in his native Romania for hosting galas, whether these be for music contests, award ceremonies or beauty galas.
 His early TV work concentrated on presenting music shows and since many of the different shows he worked on were live, he became an accomplished live TV host.

 Miron has been chosen to host telethons, award ceremonies and other galas.
-He was asked on a number of occasions to host the popular music Mamaia Festival as well as the international Cerbul de Aur music contest in Braşov.
-He also presented the national selections for the Eurovision Song Contest and provided the Romanian commentary for the Eurovision Song Contest seven times (between 1998-2001, 2008, 2010 and 2012), he was also the Romanian spokesperson for the Eurovision Song Contest in 2002, 2003 and 2005, where his colourful suits led to BBC's Terry Wogan to call him "Romania's version of Jonathan Ross".
+He was asked on a number of occasions to host the popular music Mamaia Festival as well as the international Cerbul de Aur music contest in Brașov.
+He also presented the national selections for the Eurovision Song Contest and provided the Romanian commentary for the Eurovision Song Contest seven times (between 1998-2001, 2008, 2010, and 2012), he was also the Romanian spokesperson for the Eurovision Song Contest in 2002, 2003 and 2005, where his colourful suits led to BBC's Terry Wogan to call him "Romania's version of Jonathan Ross".
 He also presented the late night "Dopo Festival" music/talk show (known as Club Callatis at the Callatis Festival in August 2008.

 Miron worked on a project to produce a series on Ancient Egypt in 2004/5 and lived in Egypt, where he was an eyewitness to both the 2004 Cairo and 2005 Sharm el Sheik bombings.

 During his time spent working as a flight attendant, he was awarded the "Personality of the Year" prize at an annual airline industry award ceremony held in London in February 2008.
 His work in the airline industry allowed him to visit many countries, including Kenya, where he visited an animal orphanage and adopted a giraffe.
 He worked as a meet-and-greeter at Barclays Bank in Reading, Berkshire and now is a cruise director for a cruise company.

 Starting in 2014 Leonard has worked for Viking River Cruises, one of the biggest river cruise lines in the world.
-As a Program Director on Viking Embla and Viking Lif, Leonard rapidly gained both respect and popularity among both passengers and crew, and was mentioned in stories in magazines and newspapers in USA, Canada, Australia and Europe.
+As a Program Director on Viking Embla and Viking Lif, Leonard rapidly gained both respect and popularity among both passengers and crew, and was mentioned in stories in magazines and newspapers in USA, Canada, Australia, and Europe.